 However, Pinterest has revealed a few key points you want to understand and consider when you’re planning your SEO strategy.

-These are the four main ranking factors in the Pinterest search algorithm in 2020:
+These are the four main ranking factors in the Pinterest search algorithm:

 - Domain quality: